And you, with lips that bleed with the sacrifice of your heart.

 Do not love a girl like me who drapes herself in garments of tough pretence to belie the vulnerability beneath.

-A girl like me, whose untamed heart betrays me with its wild abandon at the wanting in your eyes; who does not know how to love in half-measure but only with the magnitude of the entire universe that gathers within my flesh.
+A girl like me, whose untamed heart betrays her with its wild abandon at the wanting in your eyes; who does not know how to love in half-measure but only with the magnitude of the entire universe that gathers within her flesh.

 No, do not love a girl like me.